compusciencing/compusciencing.github.io/_posts/2020-05-07-report-deep-sea-robotics.md

 There are many animals with incredible adaptations that can survive the crushing pressure of the deep sea.
 A few include the blobfish, giant squid, and Cuvier’s beaked whale.
 Above the sea surface, the blobfish (Figure 8) is often deemed the ugliest creature.
 But its misshaped, ‘blobby’ appearance is just an example of how drastically deep sea pressure is different from the water at surface.
 Living over 600 meters below the sea surface, the pressure is 120 times greater.
 At the surface, the blobfish may be a little floppy; but deep down, in its habitat, the blobfish would be a regular shaped fish (Figure 9) due to high water pressures.
 Like the blobfish, other deep sea creatures often lack a swim bladder, a gas filled cavity which acts to keep a fish buoyant in the water.
 This absence means that the creature will not collapse under the extreme pressure (Schultz, 2013).
 This is also one of the reasons why super-deep sea fish have minimal skeletons and little muscle (Wittenberg et al., 1980).
 In the context of deep sea vehicles, the optimal robot would contain very little skeleton and no gas-filled cavities too.

 ![figure11](/assets/2020-05-07-report-deep-sea-robotics/11BlobfishatSeaSurface.jpg)
+*Figure 8: Blobfish at sea surface.*

 ![figure12](/assets/2020-05-07-report-deep-sea-robotics/12BlobfishinNaturalHabitat.jpg)
+*Figure 9: Blobfish in its natural habitat.*

 The giant squid (Figure 10) is an elusive deep sea creature that is very rarely captured on camera.
 Some adaptions that it has to the deep sea include its large eye and lack of bones.
 Due to the darkness deep underwater, their huge retinas allow them to capture the smallest amount of visible light (Ames, 2019).
 For a deep sea robot, any pictures or videos, must have its own light source or not use visible light.
 The giant squid is an invertebrate and lacks bones, very similar to the blobfish’s adaption to the deep sea.

 ![figure13](/assets/2020-05-07-report-deep-sea-robotics/13GiantSquid.jpg)
+*Figure 10: A giant squid.*

 Finally, the Cuvier’s beaked whale can rapidly adjust to the deep sea pressure, diving over 2,000 meters below the sea surface.
 Unlike other whales and mammals that dive deep beneath the sea, such as the sperm whale, the beaked whale is relatively small (Amos, 2014).

 ![figure14](/assets/2020-05-07-report-deep-sea-robotics/14sizeComparisonBetweenSpermWhaleandBeakedWhale.jpg)
+*Figure 11: size comparison between sperm whale and beaked whale.*

 In order to dive so deep, the whale must store enough oxygen for the long trips and endure the crushing pressure of the deep sea.
 Beaked whales rely on oxygen to breathe, so they must be able to hold their breath for long periods of time.
 In an aquatic robot, this is not a problem because robots do not breathe.
 As the beaked whales descends, their lungs shrink and gasses such as nitrogen in their blood and tissues will be compressed.
 The theory to how the beaker whale adapts to this scenario is by collapsing its lungs to force air away from the alveoli, which transfers gasses into the blood (Pavid, 2017).
 For an aquatic robot, this may mean having collapsible parts.